jpjacobpadilla/Article-Share/README.md

 Generate an image!

 This project accepts a website url and then parses the page to get the `og:image` meta tag.
-It will then generate the image and save it image in the `images` directory.
+It will then generate the image and save it in the `images` directory.
 ```
 $ python generate.py [url here without the brackets]
 ```